-To demonstrate an understanding of the Engineering Design Process while utilizing each stage to successfully complete a team challenge.
+To demonstrate an understanding of Engineering Design Process while utilizing each stage to successfully complete a team challenge.

-The team challenge is to design and build a satellite that falls within certain size and weight constraints.
+The challenge is to build a satellite that falls within certain size and weight constraints.
 This satellite will be designed to orbit the Moon.
-It will have to carry come combination of cameras, gravity probes, and heat sensors to look at or probe the Moon's surface.
-The satellite should withstand a 1-meter Drop Test without any parts falling off of it.
+It will have to carry some combination of cameras, gravity probes, and heat sensors to look at or probe the Moon's surface.